BMurp/music_modeling_capstone/README.md

 # Good Vibrations
 This is the working repository for siads 699 capstone project.
 This is in the development phase now.
-The project seeks to define the foundational elements for a product
+The project seeks to define the foundational elements for a product geared at helping music enthusiasts organize their file based music collections.

+Ths project includes an an end-to-end machine learning pipeline including feature extraction from audio files, an in-depth exploration of music genre classification models, as well as an unsupervised learning component geared at defining custom thematic groupings based on the sonic qualities of the music files.

-# Setup Developement Envirionment
+## Setup Developement Envirionment
 1. Install UV following the steps here: https://github.com/astral-sh/uv .
 This is used for managing python, dependencies, virtual environments, and ipython kernels.
 2. Make sure uv is avalable by typing `uv` command in terminal
 3. use terminal to navigate to your chosen local directory for the project